Hi, everyone! Sorry I haven’t written for a while, but I’ve been away on a 20-day vacation to Yosemite, Sequoia, and Kings Canyon National Parks!

 It all started rather simply: three different opportunities for speaking engagements came up in California, and so close to one another that it seemed silly NOT to go to California and do presentations.
 My husband casually suggested, “Why don’t we both go, then take some time for a vacation while we’re out there?”
 It seemed reasonable enough.

 In the past, I’d take a week-long vacation a few times a year, and my business had survived.
 But 20 days away from my office?
 It took a bit of getting used to.
+My husband assures me that in Europe, this kind of vacation is the norm.

 I think that vacations are mandatory for self-employed people.
 When you do your annual budgeting for your business, schedule in enough revenue so that you can afford the cost of the vacations as well as the cost of not earning money for the weeks you’re away.